arif9011/MRDC/README.md

 DATABASE = 'sales_data'
 PORT = 5432
 ```
-# Milestone 2 - "Extract and clean the data from the data sources."
+# Milestone 2: Data Extraction and cleaning data

 #Extract and clean the data from each source

 #Transfer the data over to a postgresql environment (pgAdmin 4)

-# Milestone 3 - "Create the database schema."
+# Milestone 3 : Create the database schema.

-# Milestone 4 - "Querying the data"
+# Milestone 4 : Querying the data

  # Milestone 2 Extract and clean the data from the data sources

- # Set up the database
-To initialise the database, I use pgAdmin 4 and its easy functionality tying into VSCode for this project.
-The Database, sales_data, will serve as the blank canvas that extracted data will be imported to.
 # Initialise the 3 project Classes
 To extract, clean and upload the data we will be using 3 different Classes. data_extraction.py will contain methods that help extract from each data source (CSV files, an API and an S3 bucket) under a class DataExtractor. database_utils.py will connect and upload data to the pgAdmin database using Class DataExtractor. data_cleaning.py will contain methods to clean each data extraction before transfering the data using Class DataCleaning .